pyccel/pyccel/doc/quickstart.md

-Welcome to
+# Welcome to Pyccel

-# Pyccel
+Pyccel is a **static compiler** for Python 3, using Fortran or C as backend language, with a focus on high-performance computing (HPC) applications.

- ## What is Pyccel
+Pyccel's main goal is to accelerate the transition from **prototype** to **production** in scientific computing, where programmers usually develop their prototype code in a user-friendly interactive language like Python, but they later need a statically compiled language like Fortran/C/C++ (as well as SIMD vectorization, parallel multi-threading, MPI parallelization, GPU offloading, etc.) in order to achieve the performance required by their final application.

--   Static compiler for Python 3, using Fortran or C as backend language.
+Pyccel generates very fast Fortran or C code which is **human-readable**, hence the expert programmer can easily profile the code on the target machine and further optimize it.

--   Started as small open-source project in 2018 at IPP Garching.
+## The Python 3 Language

--   Public repository is now hosted on GitHub, freely available for download.
+In order to translate Python 3 code to efficient Fortran/C code, Pyccel makes a certain number of *assumptions*, needs *additional information* from the user, and imposes a few *restrictions* on the code.

- ## Python’s objects, variables, and garbage collection
+To understand why this is, we recall that Python 3 is an **interpreted** language, **dynamically typed** and **garbage-collected**.

- Python is an **interpreted** language, **dynamically typed** and **garbage-collected**.
+In particular, it is worth clarifying the difference between an object and a variable (or name):

 ### Python object

 -   Is created by the Python interpreter when `object.__new__()` is invoked (e.g. as a result of an expression).
 -   Can be either mutable or immutable, but its type never changes.